 My travels have largely been focused in Switzerland, a nation that strikes me as a smaller, idealized version of the United States.
 It is a Confederation of city-states bound by mutual gain and goodwill, each of which cooperates as a unit but still maintains its own culture and flavor.
 This country is a melting pot of sorts too, seeing as it is a home for peoples of German, French, and Italian descent, as well as taking in immigrants and visitors from all corners of the world.
 I am giving you an overly simple summary, as being here a week is hardly enough to gain a full understanding of this country’s culture, heritage, and history, but in that week, I can’t help but feel but this is what America could be like if we were truer to the bold ideals inked onto our Constitution and Declaration of Independence.
 I think this is more what we would like if we were more concerned with the welfare of our fellow man over profit, if we focused on a cleaner environment, safer traveling conditions, and better care for the citizenry.

 This post is not about bashing my birth country, nor blindly extolling the land I am visiting.
 I think of this look outside the box as an acute reminder of American arrogance, and how our collective insistence about being the greatest people in the world really only serves to make us look like a bunch of pompous blowhards.
 That doesn’t mean we are (at least not all of us), but what we put out into the rest of the world, intentionally or not, can give a pretty unsavory impression to outsiders.
-Not to say that this doesn’t happen elsewhere, but I think our general lack of language skills (it’s rare for any of us to know anything other than English unless we seek out another tongue in higher studies; also many of us have tenuous grasps of English at best), our propensity to base perceptions of those outside America based entirely on movies and popular media, and overall insistence that our way of life is best, well, it influences us and our mode of thinking.
+Not to say that this doesn’t happen elsewhere, but I think our general lack of language skills (it’s rare for any of us to know anything other than English unless we seek out another tongue in higher studies; also many of us have tenuous grasps of English at best), our propensity to assume that everyone outside America behaves just like in the movies, and overall insistence that our way of life is best, well, it influences us and our mode of thinking.
 Even those of us with the best intentions can fall to this.
-Even if it can be tangibly measured in some way, or reached in consensus of opinion, that overall the United States of America is the greatest country on Earth, that doesn’t mean we can’t learn something from our friends, neighbors, and allies.
+Even if it could be tangibly measured in some way, or reached in consensus of opinion–that overall the United States of America is the greatest country on Earth–that doesn’t mean we can’t learn something from our friends, neighbors, and allies.
 I don’t think the U.S. is the greatest country out there.
 I don’t feel comfortable making such an arrogant statement as that without seeing more of the world.
 Do we have it better than other countries.
-Well sure.
+Sure.
 Do we have more liberty than some parts of the world?
 Absolutely.
-Are we embarrassingly far behind in some respects.
-You bet your arse.
+Are we embarrassingly far behind in some respects?
+Yes.

 In a week, I’ve already had to eat a few slices of humble pie.
 As an example, videos I used to think were worth a chuckle, about how absurd and angry German words as well as the overall language can be, I now realize are steeped in ignorance.
 To be fair, German does have some pretty crazy long and complex words, but the language is beautiful, especially to hear it from a native speaker.
 Anger is based on the person talking.
 Some accents can be thick, and perhaps intimidating as such to the untrained ear, but that is true of any tongue.
 In retrospect, some of the vilest things I’ve ever heard in my life were in English.
 Of late, I’ve heard German (especially Swiss German) that has been soothing music to my ears.
 I’ve heard French that I didn’t recognize as such because in media we’re taught to expect that stereotypical, overblown, pompous French accent.
 There’s nothing funny about making fun of stereotypes that have little basis in reality, or are gross exaggerations.